jackkershaw/my-coding-progress/README.md

 - 12 July: 2.5 hours on game
 - 13 July: 2 hours on game
 - 14 July: 2 hour on game and 2 hour on website
-- 15 July: 2 hour on website game and portfolio site
+- 15 July: 4 hour on website game and portfolio site
-- 16 July: Deadline day, midnight
+- 16 July: 1 hour on editing readmes
  - After that: See [Todoist](https://todoist.com/app/)

 See notes so far: